Coastal recreation and byelaws

 Fires

-Before lighting a barbecue we suggest you plan how you will dispose of it.
-If you are going to be on the beach all day then it may have a chance to naturally cool down enabling you to put it in one of the bins provided.
+If you are going to be on the beach all day then, your barbecue may have a chance to naturally cool down.
+This will enable you to put it in one of the bins provided.
 If you only plan to be on the beach for a couple of hours then you need to have the means to extinguish the fire.
-We suggest using sea water, please do not bury disposable barbecues under the shingle as the shingle remains hot and sometimes cracks creating sharp edges which is a hazard for beach users.

 Foreshore service